 Hospital Emergency Rooms

-If you can’t get the treatment you need from one a more affordable care provider, there are a few other ways to keep the cost under control.
-Medical discount plans and health care sharing ministries can cover some of your medical expenses without insurance.
-And if you have a major health problem you can’t afford to treat any other way, there’s a chance of getting the care you need by taking part in a clinical trial.
+If you can’t get the treatment you need from a more affordable care provider, there are a few other ways to keep the cost under control.

 Medical Discount Plans

 Benefits vary from one medical discount plan to another.
-Some programs cover only dental care, vision care, and prescription drug benefits, while others offer discounts on a wider range of care, including office visits, hospital stays, health care supplies, and chiropractic care.
+Some programs cover only dental care, vision care, or prescription drug benefits.
+Others offer discounts on a wider range of care, including office visits, hospital stays, health care supplies, and chiropractic care.
 However, you can only get discounts from providers within the network.

 A medical discount plan is not the same thing as insurance.
 It only covers a limited range of services from a limited network of providers, and it does nothing to protect you from devastating health care costs in case of a major illness or injury.
 However, it can be a useful option for lowering the cost of your everyday care.